dschnare/binderjs/Reference.md

 **list.insert()**

-Inserts an item at the specified index and increases the length of the list.
+Inserts an item at the specified index and increases the length of the list by one.
+Returns the index at which the insertion occured, false otherwise.

 If `index` is less than `0` then `index` is set to `0`.

-If `index` is greater than the list length then `index` is set to `length - 1`.
+If `index` is greater than the list length then `index` is set to `length`.

 	insert(index, item)

 	index - The index to insert at. item - The item to insert.
-	return - True if the item was inserted, false otherwise.

 ---